matheus-baraujo/matheus-baraujo/README.md

 # Hi, what's up?!
-- I'm an engeneering student at UFPE, putting my projects and studies in this repository, trying to make some applications and games :sweat_smile:.
+- I'm an grad student, putting my projects and studies in this repository, trying to make some applications and games :sweat_smile:.
 - Currently diving into the front-end role, so im studying and using the trinity "html, css, js" kk, maybe using php too much, and starting to wander into react and vue.js

 ![matheus-baraujo's GitHub stats](https://github-readme-stats.vercel.app/api?username=matheus-baraujo&count_private=true&show_icons=true&theme=merko)